loganjordon/tale/_posts/2020-11-13-objective-morality.md

 If that's the case, then why would you want someone who's had lapses in moral judgement to be the one responsible for your basis of morality?
 Even Jesus, during his earthly ministry, didn't entrust himself to mankind, because he knew how evil we are at heart (John 2:24-25).

 It's because of your conscience that you know these things are wrong to begin with.
 That's why you felt a pang of guilt when you lied to your mother; that's why you felt horrified at the planes crashing into the World Trade Center.
 The conscience is God's moral law written on your heart, and atheists have no way of explaining it away.
-Conscience literally means "with knowledge", and it's because of your conscience that you know it's wrong to cheat on your spouse, or to lie, or to murder, or to steal.
+"Conscience" literally means "with knowledge", and it's because of your conscience that you know it's wrong to cheat on your spouse, or to lie, or to murder, or to steal.

 > Romans 2:14–15 — **14** For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves, even though they do not have the law. **15** <mark>They show that the work of the law is written on their hearts</mark>, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them

 ## Some Good News

 The problem, as we've mentioned, is that we don't always follow our conscience.
 We lack one thing that would qualify us as perfect moral law makers, and that's perfect righteousness.
 And we lack that perfect righteousness because, "None is righteous, no, not one" (Romans 3:10).
+We've all made mistakes.

 This is where I get to tell you the great news: you don't have to worry about writing your own moral law, because the one and only perfectly righteous God has already done that for us all.
 The Bible gives us a clear understanding of what is right and what is wrong.